It’s Time to Fall Back: 12 Feel-Good Ways to Use Your Extra Hour

 When November begins, daylight saving time ends.
 Here's how to make the most of the hour you gain.

-Daylight Saving Time is the practice of turning the clocks ahead in the spring and back in the fall to maximize our access to natural daylight during warmer months of the year.
+Daylight saving time (DST) is the practice of adjusting the clocks to maximize later sunlight.
+This means that we turn the clocks ahead in the spring ("spring forward") and then back in the fall ("fall back") to make the most of natural daylight during warmer months of the year.

-Most areas of the United States and Canada observe daylight saving time—with the exception of Arizona (save for the Navajo Nation), Hawaii, Puerto Rico, and the US Virgin Islands.
+Nearly every state in the United States observes daylight saving time—with the exception of Arizona (save for the Navajo Nation) and Hawaii.
+Puerto Rico and the US Virgin Islands also do not observe DST.

-Spring forward: Daylight saving in the US starts on the second Sunday in March at 2 a.m. in your local time.
-This is when we set our clocks forward one hour.
-During this time, it stays light into the evenings.
+Spring forward: Daylight saving in the US starts on the second Sunday in March at 2 a.m., local time.
+This is when we set our clocks forward one hour or losing an hour.
+During this time, it stays light later into the evenings.

 Fall back: Daylight saving time ends on the first Sunday in November at 2 a.m.
-This is when we set our clocks back one hour.
+This is when we set our clocks back one hour, gaining an hour.

 To remember when and how to adjust their clocks, many people use the phrases, “Spring forward,” and “Fall back.”